 Fancy a nature trail that connects two metropolises?
-Then this is the tour for you!
-Big city hopping past idyllic parks, flowering gardens and unspoilt floodplain landscapes.
+Then this tour is perfect for you!
+City hopping past idyllic parks, blooming gardens and unspoilt meadow landscapes.

 Fürth